kubernetes/website/content/en/docs/setup/independent/high-availability.md

     - `ETCD_2_IP`

 1. Run `kubeadm init --config kubeadm-config.yaml`
+1. Copy the output join commamnd.

 ### Copy required files to the correct locations

-The following certificates and other required files were created when you ran `kubeadm init`.
-Copy these files to your other control plane nodes:
+The following pki files were created during the `kubeadm init` step and must be shared with all other control plane nodes.

 - `/etc/kubernetes/pki/ca.crt`
 - `/etc/kubernetes/pki/ca.key`